 HSTY 7191 – Young Life Staff Training Courses

 This course will focus on various special topics in Christian history.
+Previous course offerings have included: Councils and Creeds, the Bible in American life, and Soren Kierkegaard.
 This course may be taken more than once.

 HSTY 7192 – Intervarsity Christian Fellowship Staff Training Courses